mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

     repeats('-3', reports)
 ```
-After this update, the function is nearly impervious to type errors.
+This is much better.
+The function is now nearly impervious to type errors.

 ### 4.1.2 Get typecast methods
-We can get typecast methods from the [hi\_score][1] project.
+We can get typecast methods from the [hi_score][1] project.
 Installation is simple: `npm install hi_score`.
 If you edit the
 example application you can use all the `cast` methods from `xhi.util.js`.